natenka/pyneng-book-en/docs/source/book/06_control_structures/for.rst

 for
 ---

-Very often the same action should be performed for a set of the same data type.
+Very often the same step should be performed for a set of the same data type.
 For example, convert all strings in list to uppercase.
 Python uses ``for`` loop for such purposes.

-Loop ``for`` iterates elements of specified sequence and performs actions specified for each element.
+``For`` loop iterates elements of specified sequence and performs actions specified for each element.

 Examples of sequences of elements that can be iterated by ``for``: